-16. Any contracting party having an interest in the matter before a panel should have an opportunity to be heard by the panel.
-Each panel should have the right to seek information from any individual or body which it deems appropriate.
+16. Any contracting party having a substantial interest in the matter before a panel, and having notified this to the Council, should have an opportunity to be heard by the panel.
+Each panel should have the right to seek information and technical advice from any individual or body which it deems appropriate.
 Any contracting party should respond promptly and fully to any request by a panel for such information as the panel considers necessary and appropriate.
 Confidential information which is provided should not be revealed without formal authorization from the contracting party providing the information.